nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 #### Making the Displays
 There will be four displays:
-1. Practice (hard-coded)
+1. Practice
 2. Randomized Practice Instructions
-3. The Randomized Practice Trials
+3. Randomized Practice Trials
 4. Randomized Practice Post

-#### Instructions

-#### Practice Display

-#### Randomized Practice Trials

-#### Randomized Practice Post

 #### Stimuli
 You will use the same stimulus words from worksheet G1.
 The best words to use are those that represent the full complexity of the experimental task.
 This means including some words that are more difficult for the participant and some that are easier.
 (This doesn't apply as much to this practice task)

+#### Instructions

+#### Practice Display
+This display

+#### Randomized Practice Trials
+This display

+#### Randomized Practice Post
+This display

 #### Edit the spreadsheet
-Set up the spreadsheet to have a logical flow of displays, with the practice instructions first, then 6 randomized practice trials, and lastly the post practice display.
+Set up the spreadsheet to have a logical flow of displays so that the instructions are first, then 6 randomized practice trials, and lastly the post practice display.
 Make sure that the instructions for the practice come after the instructions for the whole experiment.

+#### Preview the experiment and commit the changes
+Q1:

 ### You are now ready to proceed with Worksheet G3!
 You can access these in the comppedagogy repo.